tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 may be preferable to ML-DSA for firmware authentication, where cryptographic stability over a long lifetime is a critical requirement.

+## Hybrid signature approaches

+To enable secure migration from traditional to post-quantum security, hybrid signature methods can be used for firmware authentication.
+Parallel signatures, where a traditional and a post-quantum signature are generated and attached separately, is simple to implement, requires minimal changes to existing signing, and aligns well with current secure boot and update architectures.

+Other hybrid techniques, such as cross-linked signatures (where signatures cover each other's values), composite signatures (which combine multiple signatures into a single structured signature), or counter-signatures (where one signature signs over another) introduce more complexity and are not yet typical in resource-constrained firmware workflows.

 # Security Considerations

 The security considerations for key management in constrained devices for PQC focus on the